telerik/blazor-docs/knowledge-base/fileselect-autofac.md

 builder.Host.UseServiceProviderFactory(new AutofacServiceProviderFactory());
 ````

-The problem does not occur in older FileSelect versions before 5.0.0, because the component used a slower legacy file management mechanism with `string` instead of `byte[]`.
+The problem does not occur in FileSelect versions before 5.0.0, because the component used a slower legacy file management mechanism with `string` instead of `byte[]`.

 The following resources provide additional details: